ritwik4444/Pathfinding-Visualizer/README.md

-# Pathfinding Visualizer
+# Pathfinding-Visualizer!

-Welcome to Pathfinding Visualizer!
-I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
-You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/
+Welcome to our Pathfinding Visualizer!
+This innovative tool was crafted out of a deep fascination for the intricate world of pathfinding algorithms.
+Our goal is to offer you a dynamic platform where you can witness these algorithms in action.
+Feel free to dive in and explore the fascinating realm of pathfinding through our visualization tool.

 ## Meet the Algorithms